okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 A configuration guide helps your customers understand how to configure your Okta integration to work with your cloud application.

-Provide a configuration guide as part of the OIN submission process.
-You can format the guide in any format that is accessible through a URL link (such as a webpage, a Google doc, or a PDF).
-During the OIN verification process, the link to your configuration guide needs to be accessible by the OIN team so that they can check your document for general adherence to the configuration instructions.
-Ensure that your guide link is public or customer-accessible after your integration is published in the OIN.
+Provide a configuration guide as part of the OIN submission process for all integrations:

+* Format the guide so that it's accessible through a URL link (such as a webpage, a Google doc, or a PDF).
+* During the OIN verification process, ensure that the link to your configuration guide is accessible to the OIN team.
+The OIN team checks your document for general adherence to the configuration instructions.
+* After your integration is in the OIN catalog, ensure that your guide link is public or customer-accessible.

-Your guide link is available to administrators through the Okta Admin Console.
+Your guide link is available to administrators through the **View SAML setup instructions** link from the integration SAML setup in the Okta Admin Console.

->**Note:** A configuration guide is required for all integrations.

 ### Configuration guide content